 Although this guide lists nearly all pesticides labeled for use on vegetable crops, growers should utilize an integrated management approach that considers cultural practices and biological interactions whenever possible.
 To support vegetable growers in this approach, this guide includes information on many cultural practices and non-pesticide Integrated Pest Management methods that provide the foundation for healthy crops.
 In addition, a comprehensive section on cover crops, soil fertility, and nutrient management is included.
 Information is provided for diverse management systems, including large and small farms, and both conventional and organic production.

-Cooperative Extension and other organizations also publish a variety of fact sheets, manuals, and books to assist in properly managing soils and pests (see the Reference section in Appendices, at the end of the Guide).
+Cooperative Extension and other organizations publish a variety of fact sheets, manuals, and books to assist in properly managing soils and pests (see the Reference section in Appendices, at the end of the Guide).
 IPM programs are available in some states to help growers learn about scouting for pests and timing controls to get the best results.
 Finally, this guide is just one part of Extension's efforts to help support you, the vegetable grower.
 We also offer many educational meetings and conferences to provide you with information.
-We urge you to take part in these programs and to call us for assistance.
+We urge you to take part in these programs and to call upon us for assistance.

 The Cooperative Extension System, land grant universities, and the United States Department of Agriculture offer education and employment for everyone without regard to race, color, national origin, sex, religion, age or disability.
 Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the United States Department of Agriculture.